 Almost everyone can save

-comparison service to find the cheapest supplier and make sure you get your dual fuel, direct debit and online account management discounts.
+comparison service to find the cheapest supplier or suppliers (if getting gas from one firm and electricity from another is the cheaper option) and make sure you get your direct debit and online account management discounts.

 If you've not changed your supplier since the industry was privatised, you may still be paying standard prices.
 Switching to a more competitive tariff, along with paying by direct debit and managing your bills online, could save you money.